Abdullah-Ahmad-2025/Quiz-app-CLI-based/README.md

 - Tracks name, serial number, and grade
 - Evaluates score and saves results to `StudentFile.txt`
 - Gives performance feedback
+- You can change these 10 MCQ's and add of your own choice

 ## How to Run